Scroll MST#1255

 As a community, we commit ourselves to the promise of never again by educating our children and fighting bigotry in all forms.
 We also commit ourselves to the mitzvah of bringing sacred life back to a Torah scroll that has been dormant for decades.
 This Torah resides in our ark, is read from our bimah, and once again witnesses Jewish joy as we celebrate Shabbat, High Holy Days, weddings, namings, and gathering as a community.

+In 5785, our community is embarking on a process of restoration to ensure our scroll lives on for generations to come.
 We will honor the memory of those who perished by celebrating our tradition with pride.